We welcome you on an adventurous Journey like none other to Sela Pass and Tawang via Shillong and Kaziranga across the following circuit:

 Day 4 ~ Kaziranga National Park and Kaziranga Orchid Park

-Early morning go for an adventurous Jeep Safari into the interiors of the Kaziranga National Park to spot the endangered Indian One Horned Rhinoceros species.
-Afternoon, visit the Largest Orchid Park in India at the Kaziranga Orchid and Bio-diversity Park.
+Early morning go for an adventurous Elephant Safari into the interior of Kaziranga National Park.
+After breakfast go for a Jeep Safari ride into the interiors of the Kaziranga National Park to spot the endangered Indian One Horned Rhinoceros species from a different range.
+Afternoon, visit the Largest Orchid Park in India at the Kaziranga Orchid and Biodiversity Park.

 Night Stay: Nature Hunt Eco Camp at Kaziranga or Similar

 After Breakfast, proceed to Dirang in Arunachal Pradesh.
 On the way visit the Tippi Orchard famous for its orange cultivation.
 Arrive at Dirang.